GarrityV/Python_Ransomware/README.md

 Latest working: PY_RW.py or PY_RW_latest.py

-Check aThingsToDo.txt to see progress
+Check aThingsToDo.txt to see progress and features implemented

 Line 19 to replace key